 - Add the chopped tomatoes, mix well and bring your curry sauce to a simmer.

-- Add the lentils, the water and stir.
-Simmer for approximately 1 hour until the red lentils have broken down, the split peas are soft and the sauce has reduced down to a creamy consistency.
+- Add the lentils and split peas, then the water and stir.
+Simmer for approximately 45 minutes to 1 hour until the red lentils have broken down, the split peas are soft and the sauce has reduced down to a creamy consistency.
 Please bear in mind that cooking times may vary depending on which brand of lentils and split peas you are using so make sure you taste them before turning off the heat.
 If required, add more water and continue cooking until the pulses are fully cooked.
-Season with sea salt and serve hot with boiled basmati rice or naan breads.
+Season with sea salt and serve hot with rice or naan breads.

-This recipe freezes extremely well so make some extra portions and freeze in an airtight container for up to a month.
+- This recipe freezes extremely well so make some extra portions and freeze in airtight containers for up to 3 months.

 Do you have a kick-ass lentil curry recipe you wish to share?
 I’m always looking for more veggie inspiration and would love to know what your favourite recipes are!